bgd-labs/aave-stk-v1-5/properties.md

 Together with all the standard ERC20 functionalities, the current implementation includes extra logic for:

+- entering and exiting the safety module
+- management & accounting for safety module rewards
 - management & accounting of voting and proposition power
-- management & accounting for safety module rewards

 With the new iteration the StakedTokenV3 adds mechanics for slashing in the case of shortfall events.

 ## Glossary

-**exchange rate** -> the rate to which you can redeem stkAAVE for AAVE
+**exchange rate** -> the rate to which you can redeem `stkToken` for `Token`

 **slashing amount** -> the amount being slashed

 ## General rules

-- Exchange rate should be 1 to 1, as long as no slashing event has occurred.

 - $Account1 \ne Account2$